svilkata/computer_store/README.md

 * Demo using Spring event when an order is created - we catch the Spring custom event by Event listener - we increase the total numbers of orders.
 We also prepare for sending e-mail to the user and for adding bonus points to the user.

 ### Search
-* Имплементиран search за дисплейване/намиране на поръчки чрез REST и Fetch API - работи само за логнати потребители и съответно достъпа е както следва:
+* Implemented client-side search for displaying/finding orders by order number via REST and Fetch API - it works only for logged-in users and the authorization is as follows:
-Всеки ADMIN и EMPLOYEE_SALES имат достъп до промяна на статуса на поръчката - за всички поръчки.
+Each user with roles either ADMIN and/or EMPLOYEE_SALES has access to change the order status - for all existing orders possible.
-Всеки потребител CUSTOMER или потребител PURCHASE & CUSTOMER има само стандартната информация - и то само за своите си поръчки, а не за всички поръчки.
+Each user with role CUSTOMER or with rolse EMPLOYEE_PURCHASES & CUSTOMER  has only the standard access - i.e. only access to his/her own orders, and not access to any / all orders.
-Работи сортиран (by date DESCENDING) като последно добавена поръчка излиза първа в списъка.
+It works sorted by default (by created datetime DESCENDING) and the last added order appears first in the result list.
-* //TODO - глобална търсачка в commons.html за всички типове продукти - по тип на продукта + име на модел/цена по-голяма от... - само чрез Thymeleaf
+* Implemented server-side combined search for finding computers and integrated with Pagination and default sorted by price ASCENDING - the combined search criteria is by model name (brand name is always a part of the model name) and by minSellingPrice and maxSellingPrice

 ## II.
 SoftUni Requirements done
-### Използвани структури от данни
+### Used data srtuctures
-* Sets - за ролите
+* Sets - for the user roles
-* Lists - като връщаме и Unmodifiable когато е неoбходимо
+* Lists - and we also return Unmodifiable when needed

-### Преубразуване на данни
+### Transforming data
-* Чрез ModelMapper
+* Via ModelMapper
-* Чрез MapStruct - плюс един деклариран default mapping method (about the photo)
+* Via MapStruct - plus one declared default mapping method (about the photo - from PictureEntity photo  to photo.getUrl())
-* Ръчно - чрез constructor и setters
+* Manually - via constructor и setters

-### Validating input data
+### Validating user html input data
 * client-side via HTML
 * server-side via @Valid annotation

-### Три custom annotation валидации
+### 3 custom annotation validations
-* За това дали username или e-mail вече съществуват в базата данни
+* whether the username and the e-mail already exist in the database - when we register
-* За това дали паролите се еднакви
+* whether the pass and repass are one and the same/equal - when we register
-* За това дали покупна и продажна цена са валидни цели и/или дробни числа
+* whether the buyingPrice and sellingPrice are valid whole or fractional number and not a text - when adding new products/amending existing products in the store

 ### Spring data, Hibernate and database
 * using MySQL
 * implemented Single Table inheritance for all the products
 * all tables interconnected one another relationally
-* userId е реално винаги и basketId
+* userId is in our project in realoty always basketId  (userId === basketId in our project)
-* към момента заложената релационна връзка е да има повече от една кошница за user, но ние реално ползваме само една единствена кошница за user
+* at the moment the arranged relational connection between BasketOrderEntity and UserEntity is that each user is able to have more than one basket, but in our project we use in reality only one single basket per user (maybe in the future we may need more than 1 basket per user)
-* Особеност при basket и order - имаме един кръг от четири таблици свързани релационно и можем да подходим от две посоки за каквото и да е
+* Special feature for basket and order - we have a circle of 4 tables interconnected relationally and we can approach in both directions for anything we may need
 ![img_1.png](img_1.png)

 ### Cloudinary
-* За качване/смяна на снимка за всеки продукт
+* For uploading or for changing the picture of each product

 ### Interceptors
 * report for http request from anonymous and authenticated user
 * I18N – change language - just a demo for the header part and some title/paragraphs of pages - from English to Bulgarian and vice versa
-* //ТODO - YESS - колко потребителя има активни в момента - ще го дисплейваме на commons (NOOO!!! - how many people visited the website)
+* //ТODO  How many active users there are at the moment - we can display it on commons.html (NOOO!!! - how many people visited the website)

 ### Generating HTML
 * with Thymeleaf engine secured